Palm Harbor church nearly ready to reopen after devastating 2014 fire

 PALM HARBOR, Fla.
-(WFLA) – Their faith was tested when a fire burned down their Palm Harbor church in 2014, only leaving the holy relics of their saints untouched.
+(WFLA) – Their faith was tested when a fire burned down their Palm Harbor church in 2014.
+Miraculously, the holy relics of their saints remained untouched by the fires devastation.

 “God did this, not us,” said parishioner Anna Constantine.